andrw0/GameFitness/README.md

 ## User Stories

-- As a user, I want to be able to record how I feel after the workout to help me see how my progress is going
 - As a sports enthusiast, I would want to be able to create a profile in the Game Fitness application so I can manage my profile and history

 - As the application owner, I want to make sure that there are minimal bugs in the program so that the user experience is the best it can be

 - As a application designer, I need to be able to create a database design to store information related to exercises and user profiles

+- As a user, I want to be able to choose a game and get a list of exercises so I remain injury free

 # What is Game Fitness?
  Application that recommends exercises based on sports activities to keep you healthy and ready for the game.